kof/node-linter/readme.md

 ## TODO
 - implement generic filter, to enable linter wrappers to ignore some options, which are not customizable by original linter
+- probably one generic way to turn off any option in any file using comments (jslint like)
 - add html linter, e.g. https://github.com/kangax/html-minifier
 - add css linter